 This beard type is naturally strong, but that strength comes with unique challenges.
 Its thicker strands make it less flexible, which can lead to dryness, stiffness, and discomfort if neglected.

+Many men notice their coarse beard feels rough after washing or becomes tangled when combing, both signs that the hair isn’t receiving enough moisture.
 Because coarse beard hair is dense, it can also trap sweat, dirt, and dead skin near the follicles.
 This buildup can cause irritation or beard itch, especially if the skin beneath isn’t properly hydrated.

 Fortunately, every one of these problems can be managed with the right grooming strategy.
 Once you understand that coarse hair simply needs more nourishment and patience, maintaining a smooth, strong beard becomes straightforward.